chipaudette/ArduinoPolySix/README.md

 PolySixKeyAssigner
 ==================

-To get into "Tuning Mode", press and hold the Arp Button, then switch the "From Tape" switch from LOW to HIGH.
+To get into "Tuning Mode", switch the Tape Enable switch to "Enable".
+To tune one voice at a time, you probably need to swtich the Arpeggiator Range to "2 OCT".
+Then, press and sustain a "C" note.
+Use the Key Assign buttons ("Hold", "Chord", "Unison", and "Poly") to adjust the tuning for that voice for that "C".
+Repeat for all six voices.
+Then, step up to the next octave's "C" and repeat.
+Switch "Table Enable" to Disable when done.